LittleClassroom/Urban-Zenith/README.md

-Here's a complete `README.md` for your **UrbanZenith** CLI-based restaurant management system, formatted in Markdown and ready for GitHub:

 ---
 # 🍽️ UrbanZenith

 **UrbanZenith** is a modular, CLI-based restaurant management system built in **C#**.
 Designed for local restaurants, cafés, or food courts, it handles orders, payments, reports, and table assignments with ease — all without requiring a graphical UI or external dependencies.